oxarbitrage/zcash-p2p-spec/README.md

 ## Model Overview

-The model operates based on initial network conditions stored in the `Blockchain.tla` module.
+The model operates based on initial network conditions defined in the `Blockchain.tla` module.
 Variables such as the number of peers, the blocks each peer holds, and the peer set of each peer influence the model's state and behavior during model checking with TLC.

 ### Running the Model